 Also, if somebody creates a link to your site from theirs but only copies the URL, the keywords in the URL would become the anchor text.

-And, as Google examines what words appear in the anchor text when indexing content, accuracy can help increase your website visibility.
+And, as Google examines what words appear in the anchor text when indexing content, accuracy can help improve website visibility.

 5. Create relevant backlinks to your site